-I am a fifth generation farmer and started Green Heffa Farms in 2018, on nearly 16 acres of former tobacco land.
-We initially started as a monocrop hemp farm which did not allow for sustainable means of cultivation.
-Many, myself once included, have been lured back to agriculture because of the CBD market.
+I started Green Heffa Farms in 2018, on 15 acres of former tobacco land.
+I initially started as a monocrop hemp farm which did not allow for sustainable means of cultivation.
+Many, myself included, have been lured back to agriculture because of the CBD market.
 The “more for your money” mindset does not always contribute to healthy environmental stewardship which ultimately affects business outcomes.
-Furthermore, inequities in agriculture, the natural beauty, and in cannabis cannot be addressed without their being increased support for Black women farmers.
-And Brown women farmers.
-And every other marginalized group of women farmers out there.
-But Black is a good start:)
+Furthermore, inequities in agriculture, the natural health and beauty industries, and in the cannabis/hemp industry cannot be addressed without there being increased support for BIPOC-owned farming businesses.

 And we are still growing.
 We recently did a prelaunch on our first product, Brenda's Balm Hemp + Holy Basil Tea Blend.
 Named after my mother who was a beautiful grower, it has been met with considerable success.